gitKrystan/2025-emberfest/slides.md

 * plus some extras to configure caching and handler behavior.

-As you can imagine, these options can get quite complex, which is why WarpDrive supports request builders...
+As you can imagine, these options can get quite complex and for consistency across our app, we might want to reuse them.

+This is why WarpDrive supports request builders...
 -->

 ---